blue101010/SleuthSpongeFOAM/README.md

 # SleuthSpongeFOAM

+SleuthSpongeFOAM is a tool designed to automate counter-techniques for obfuscations and forensic analysis, like the techniques in Forensic Obfuscation Model (FOM) tool.
-Forensic Obfuscation Model (FOM) tool designed to automate counter-techniques for obfuscations and forensic analysis.
+It is designed to automate counter-techniques for obfuscations and forensic analysis.

 <p align="center">
   <img src="SleuthSpongeFoam.png" alt="alt text">